KPMG aged care report 2026

 TL;DR

-- The sector is consolidating as large providers acquire share and smaller ones refocus; residential occupancy is uneven while preferences shift toward care at home.
+• The aged care sector is consolidating as large providers acquire share and smaller ones exit; the top 25 residential providers now control 46.4% of the market.

 Key insights from the KPMG aged care market analysis